-When used within the prescription limit, Xanax is helpful in treating and mitigating anxiety and phobias.
-However, due to the addictive nature of the drug, and the tendency of the human body to build up a tolerance against its use, it’s all too easy for users to develop a habit of abuse.
+When used within the prescription limit, Xanax is highly effective and helpful in treating and mitigating anxiety and phobias.
+However, due to the addictive nature of the drug, the physical dependence and the tendency of the human body to build up a tolerance against its use, it’s all too easy for users to develop a habit of abuse and Xanax addiction.
 Some of the negative effects reported by users who take Xanax to treat anxiety include:

 - Swollen hands or feet

 - Loss of interest in sex or relationships

 As dosage and/or frequency of usage increases, the side effects will become more severe.
 According to DrugAbuse.com, some people may also become confused or disoriented after taking Xanax.
 In more severe cases, you may notice the following behaviors:

 Long-term abuse and addiction to Xanax is associated with “depression, psychotic experiences, and aggressive or impulsive behavior” (MedicalNewsToday.com).
 If you see any of these behaviors in a friend or loved one, take action to find someone to help immediately.